verana-labs/verifiable-trust-vpr-spec/spec.md

 - `holder_validation_validity_period` (number) (*mandatory*): number of days after which an holder validation process expires and must be renewed.
 - `issuer_perm_management_mode` (PermissionManagementMode) (*mandatory*): defines how permissions are managed for issuers of this `CredentialSchema`.
 OPEN means anyone can issue credential of this schema; GRANTOR means a validation process MUST be run between a candidate ISSUER and an ISSUER_GRANTOR in order to create an ISSUER permission; ECOSYSTEM means a validation process MUST be run between a candidate ISSUER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create an ISSUER permission;
 - `verifier_perm_management_mode` (PermissionManagementMode) (*mandatory*): defines how permissions are managed for verifiers of this `CredentialSchema`.
 OPEN means anyone can verify credentials of this schema (does not implies that a payment is not necessary); GRANTOR means a validation process MUST be run between a candidate VERIFIER and a VERIFIER_GRANTOR in order to create a VERIFIER permission; ECOSYSTEM means a validation process MUST be run between a candidate VERIFIER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create a VERIFIER permission;
+- `pricing_asset_type` (PricingAssetType) (*mandatory*): used asset for paying business fees.
+Can be TU (Trust Unit),  COIN (a token available on the VPR chain, different from VNA), FIAT (means chain is used for settlement only and payment is done off-chain).
+Not that in any case, deposits are handled in `denom`.
+That means deposit amount is converted to `denom` when sending to trust deposits.
+- `pricing_asset` (string) (*optional*): null if `pricing_asset_type` is set to TU, else not null.
+Examples: COIN: uvna, ufoo, ibc/3A0F9C2E4E2A9B7D6F..., factory/verana1.../ueurv, FIAT: EUR, GBP,...

 ### Permission